matn7/CS-Notes/src/main/java/mutithreading/README.md

 ### Latency

-- Latency - The time to completion of task.
-Measured in time units.
+- **Latency:** The time to completion of task.
+    - Measured in time units.
-- Throughput - The amount of tasks completed in a given period.
-Measured in tasks/time unit.
+- **Throughput:** The amount of tasks completed in a given period.
+    - Measured in tasks/time unit.

 **Latency**

 ![Latency](images/latency.png "Latency")

-- Theoretical reduction of latency by N = Performance improvement by a factor of N.
+- Theoretical reduction of latency by `N` = Performance improvement by a factor of `N`.
-- N = ?:
+- **N = ?:**
     - How many subtasks/threads to break the original task?
 - Does breaking original task and aggregate results come for free?
 - Can we break any task into subtasks?

 **N = ?**

-- On a general purpose computer - **N = number of cores**.
+- On a general purpose computer, `N = number of cores`

 ![Task Per Core](images/task-per-core.png "Task per core")

-- num threads - # cores is optimal only if all threads are runnable and can run without interruption (no IO/blocking calls/sleep etc).
+- **Num threads:** # cores is optimal only if all threads are runnable and can run without interruption (no IO/blocking calls/sleep etc).
 - The assumption is nothing else is running that consumes a lot of CPU.
-- Hyperthreading - Virtual Cores vs Physical Cores.
+- Hyperthreading: Virtual Cores vs Physical Cores.

 **Inherent Cost of Parallelization and Aggregation**

-- Breaking task into multiple tasks.
+- Breaking a task into multiple tasks.
 - Thread creation, passing tasks to threads.
-- Time between thread.start() to thread getting scheduled.
+- Time between `thread.start()` to thread getting scheduled.
 - Time until the last thread finishes and signals.
 - Time until the aggregating thread runs.
 - Aggregation of the sub-results into a single artifact.

 **Can we break any task into subtasks?**

-- Type1 - Parallelizable Tasks.
+- Type1: Parallelizable Tasks
-- Type2 - Unbreakable, Sequential Task.
+- Type2: Unbreakable, Sequential Task
-- Type3 - Partially Parallelizable, Partially Sequential.
+- Type3: Partially Parallelizable, Partially Sequential

 ### Throughput

-- **Throughput** - The number of tasks completed in a given period.
+- **Throughput:** The number of tasks completed in a given period.
-- Measured in tasks/time unit.
+- Measured in `tasks/time` unit.
 - **Throughput = 1/T**
 - **Latency = T/N**
-- T - time to execute original task.
+- T time to execute an original task
-- N - # subtasks / # threads.
+- N # subtasks / # threads
-- Throughput = N/T (theoretical).
+- Throughput = `N/T (theoretical)`
-- Throughput < N/T (in practice).
+- Throughput < `N/T (in practice)`
-- Running task in parallel.
+- Running a task in parallel

 **Thread Pooling**